Radar display: Plan position indicator

 The PPI display provides a 2-D "all round" display of the airspace around a radar site.
 The distance out from the center of the display indicates range, and the angle around the display is the azimuth to the target.
 The current position of the radar antenna is typically indicated by a line extending from the center to the outside of the display, which rotates along with the antenna in realtime.
 It is essentially a B-scope extended to 360 degrees.
 The PPI display is typically what people think of as a radar display in general, and was widely used in air traffic control until the introduction of raster displays in the 1990s.

 PPI displays are actually quite similar to A-scopes in operation, and appeared fairly quickly after the introduction of radar.
 As with most 2D radar displays, the output of the radio receiver was attached to the intensity channel to produce a bright dot indicating returns.
 In the A-scope a sawtooth voltage generator attached to the X-axis moves the spot across the screen, whereas in the PPI the output of two such generators is used to rotate the line around the screen.
 Some early systems were mechanical, using a rotating deflection coil around the neck of the display tube, but the electronics needed to do this using a pair of stationary deflection coils were not particularly complex, and were in use in the early 1940s.

+Radar cathode ray tubes such as the 7JP4 used for PPI displays had a circular screen and scanned the beam from the center outwards.
+The deflection yoke rotated, causing the beam to rotate in a circular fashion.
+The screen often had two colors, often a bright short persistence color that only appeared as the beam scanned the display and a long persistence phosphor afterglow.
+When the beam strikes the phosphor, the phosphor brightly illuminates, and when the beam leaves, the dimmer long persistence afterglow would remain lit where the beam struck the phosphor, alongside the radar targets that were "written" by the beam, until the beam re-struck the phosphor.